brack3t/brack3t.github.com/posts/our-custom-mixins.rst

 there's no need to go any further.
 If you've used Django before you are probably familiar with the ``login_required`` decorator.
 All we are doing here is requiring a user to be authenticated to be able to get to this view.

-While this doesn't look like much, it frees us up from having to manually overload the dispath method on every single view that requires a user to be authenticated.
+While this doesn't look like much, it frees us up from having to manually overload the dispatch method on every single view that requires a user to be authenticated.
 If that's all that is needed on this view, we just saved 3 lines of code.
 Example usage below.

 .. code-block:: django